 In addition to the USF programs regulated by the FCC and administered by the USAC, the National Telecommunications and Information Administration (NTIA), an agency of the Department of Commerce, and the Rural Utilities Service (RUS), an agency of the Department of Agriculture, administer programs intended to promote broadband deployment, accessibility, and use.
 The focus of this report is the USF, but it references certain other related programs.

-The TBCP awards grants for broadband deployment and adoption on tribal lands.17 Congress appropriated $1 billion for the TBCP in the Consolidated Appropriations Act, 2021 (P.L.
+The TBCP awards grants for broadband deployment and adoption on tribal lands.16 Congress appropriated $1 billion for the TBCP in the Consolidated Appropriations Act, 2021 (P.L.
 116-260), and an additional $2 billion in the IIJA.
-Of this $3 billion, NTIA has awarded approximately $1.86 billion to 226 tribal entities as a result of the first round of awards.18 NTIA announced a "Round Two" notice of funding opportunity in July 2023 to distribute the remaining $980 million of the TBCP funding.
-The application window for this program closed on March 22, 2024.
-NTIA started to announce the second-round awards in November 2024.19
+As of November 2025, NTIA has made 275 program awards totaling $2.2 billion across two funding rounds.17 Projects funded under the first notice of funding opportunity (NOFO) are currently in various stages of implementation.18

 RUS provides financing for infrastructure improvements to rural communities, including broadband infrastructure.
-Some RUS programs are similar to the USF program: the Telecommunications Infrastructure Loan Program, the Rural Broadband Program, the Community Connect Grant Program, and the ReConnect Program.22 These programs are not generally considered duplicative of USF programs.
+Some RUS programs are similar to the USF program: the Telecommunications Infrastructure Loan Program, the Rural Broadband Program, the Community Connect Grant Program, and the ReConnect Program.22 These programs are not generally considered duplicative of USF programs and are funded through the appropriations process.

-Historically, the High Cost Program subsidized voice service to ensure universal access to phone lines; the program is transitioning to provide support for broadband through its Connect America Fund (CAF).23 According to the USAC, the High Cost Program provides support through more than a dozen separate legacy funds that support voice service and modernized funds that support broadband service expansion in rural areas.24 The Enhanced Alternative Connect America Cost Model (Enhanced A-CAM) Program,25 the Rural Digital Opportunity Fund (RDOF),26 and 5G Fund for Rural America27 are the most recent initiatives established as part of the CAF.
+Historically, the High Cost Program subsidized voice service to ensure universal access to phone lines; the program is transitioning to provide support for broadband through its Connect America Fund (CAF).24 According to the USAC, the High Cost Program provides support through more than a dozen separate legacy funds that support voice service and modernized funds that support broadband service expansion in rural areas.25 The Enhanced Alternative Connect America Cost Model (Enhanced A-CAM) Program,26 the Rural Digital Opportunity Fund (RDOF),27 and 5G Fund for Rural America28 are the most recent initiatives established as part of the CAF under the High Cost Program.
 Some policymakers and program participants have criticized these three programs for various reasons (see "Congressional Considerations").

-Telecommunications carriers receiving Enhanced A-CAM support are required to complete broadband deployment to 50% of their committed locations by December 31, 2026; to 75% of those locations by December 31, 2027; and to 100% of those locations by December 31, 2028.32 The FCC may reconsider in 2027 whether to allow a one-year extension of the December 31, 2028, deployment deadline.
+In total, 368 telecommunications carriers accepted FCC offers to receive Enhanced A-CAM support.34 Carriers receiving support are required to complete broadband deployment to 50% of their committed locations by December 31, 2026; to 75% of those locations by December 31, 2027; and to 100% of those locations by December 31, 2028.35 The FCC may reconsider in 2027 whether to allow a one-year extension of the December 31, 2028, deployment deadline.

 The FCC originally intended for the Enhanced A-CAM Program deadlines to align with the anticipated timeline of the BEAD Program.
-However, the BEAD Program faced a number of delays that caused the two programs' deadlines to fall out of alignment.
+However, the pace of the BEAD Program has been slower than anticipated,36 causing the two programs' deadlines to fall out of alignment.37

 There are a few possible factors that led to the defaults.
-For example, the reverse auction encouraged companies to propose less-expensive projects, which prevented more-expensive proposals, with better chances of being fully deployed, from winning.
-Some companies that defaulted blamed rising construction costs, especially during the COVID-19 pandemic.
+For example, the reverse auction encouraged companies to propose less-expensive projects, which prevented more-expensive proposals with potentially better chances of being fully deployed from winning.
+Some companies that defaulted blamed rising construction costs, especially during the COVID-19 pandemic.42

 The FCC has not started the Phase II auction.
 Phase II may provide up to $11.2 billion to deploy broadband to partially served areas and unserved areas that did not receive Phase I funding.
 In a November 10, 2022, letter from then-FCC Chairwoman Jessica Rosenworcel to Senator Roger Wicker, Rosenworcel noted that the FCC